Shrine of Baba Farid: Modern era

 Following the Partition of British India in 1947, the shrine no longer served as a source of intercommunal conflict, and instead began to be identified exclusively as a Muslim shrine.
 The shrine assumed even greater importance within Pakistan, as Pakistani pilgrims often find it difficult to visit Chisti shrines in Delhi and Ajmer on account of poor relations between Pakistan and India.
 As a result, Baba Farid's shrine has emerged as the "unrivaled centre" of Chisti Sufism in Pakistan.
 Though Sikhs and Hindus in India are now largely cut-off from the shrine, commemorations of his annual urs are held in Amritsar.

-In April 2001, 36 devotees were crushed at a stampede at the shrine as pilgrims rushed towards the Behishti Darwaza at the opening of the anuual urs festival.
+In April 2001, 36 devotees were crushed at a stampede at the shrine as pilgrims rushed towards the Behishti Darwaza at the opening of the annual urs festival.
 Following the September 11 attacks, caretakers of the shrine denounced extremist and exclusivist interpretations of Islam.
 On 25 October 2010, a bomb exploded outside the gates of the shrine, killing six people.
 In recent years, the founder and chairman of the Pakistan Tehreek-i-Insaf, former cricketer Imran Khan, has regularly visited the shrine at night.